 Strong copy and visuals are key when creating a job aid.
 That said, they’re only part of the process.

-A truly great job aid is created with a specific outcome in mind, buy-in from managers and once created, is tested and revised until perfect.
+A truly great job aid should have a specific outcome and buy-in from managers.
+Once created, it is tested and revised until perfect.

 In this section, we’ll teach you how to plan, create and test your job aids.
-And since Venngage is a simple design tool for business communications, we’ll provide plenty of easy, actionable tips to make your job aids look great and work even better.
+And since Venngage is a simple design solution for business communications, we’ll provide plenty of easy, actionable tips (+ work aid templates!) to make your job aids look great and work even better.

 1. Gather information and get buy-in

 First, think of who you’re creating the job aid for.
 An effective job aid is one that’s made specifically for its target audience.
-Is the job aid for C-level executives or entry-level employees?
-Or a role in between?
+Is the job aid for C-level executives, entry-level employees, or a role in between?

-Make sure you’re communicating the right message by interviewing a Subject Matter Expert or even individual employees.
-Doing online audience research is helpful, but always supplement it with one-on-one interviews.
+Make sure you’re communicating the right message by interviewing a subject matter expert or even individual employees.
+Doing online audience research is helpful, but always back it up with one-on-one interviews.

 Focus your needs analysis on what your audience already knows and what they need to learn from a job aid.
 Let employees tell you what they want to learn.
 360Learning has a great guide to the bottom-up needs analysis approach.

-Needs analysis complete, get buy-in from managers.
-Talk with managers how the job aid will be introduced to employees and who will make sure it gets used.
-Iron out expectations for employees–how and when the job aid should be used and how they’ll receive feedback.
+Once you’ve completed the needs analysis, get buy-in from managers.
+Talk with managers about how you’ll introduce the job aid to employees and who will make sure it gets used.
+Iron out expectations for employees — how and when they should use the work aid and how they’ll receive feedback.

 2. Pick a job aid format

 The right format for your job aid depends largely on the task at hand.
-It it a straightforward step by step process or does the worker need to make decisions along the way?
+Is it a straightforward step-by-step process or does the worker need to make decisions along the way?
 Should the job aid be in one format e.g. a checklist or a flowchart, or a combination of both?

 You can also consider the media for your job aid: a poster, video, audio, app or handout.